Breadcrumbs

 Late Core of Discipline (COD)

-This year provides graded responsibility and supervisory experiences in a clinical teaching unit (CTU) setting on the general paediatric unit, emergency room medicine, neonatal-perinatal medicine (Level III), neonatal medicine (Level II - community), genetics-metabolics, suspected child abuse and neglect, mental health and an ambulatory experience.
-In addition, there are experiences in the paediatric intensive care unit as well as experiences in the emergency management and resuscitation of acutely unwell patients through leadership of the "Code Blue Team".
+This year provides graded responsibility and supervisory experiences in a Clinical Teaching Unit (CTU) setting on the General Paediatric Unit, Paediatrics Emergency, Neonatal-perinatal Medicine (Level III), Neonatal Medicine (Level II - community), Genetics-Metabolics, Suspected Child Abuse and Neglect, Mental Health, an Ambulatory experience and Pediatric Intensive Care.
+In addition, there are experiences in the emergency management and resuscitation of acutely unwell patients through leadership of the "Code Blue Team".

-There is a four-week elective opportunity which may be taken outside Toronto, nationally or internationally, and two 2-week selective/research blocks as well.
+There is a four-week elective opportunity which may be taken outside Toronto, nationally or internationally, and there are 2 blocks while residents have the opportunity to complete either elective or research.

 A night float system was implemented in 2023 for general paediatric call in PGY3.